Artificial intelligence for partial differential equations in computational mechanics: A review: AI for PDEs: Methodology

-The Fourier Neural Operator (FNO) is an operator learning algorithm introduced by Li et al. (2020) \citep{li2020fourier}, which has received considerable attention.
+The Fourier Neural Operator (FNO) is an operator learning algorithm introduced by Li et al. (2020) \cite{li2020fourier}, which has received considerable attention.
 The initially proposed FNO is a completely data-driven model.
-Even earlier than FNO, the same first author, Li et al. \citep{li2020neural}, used graph neural networks to learn relationships between field variables (GNO), but FNO demonstrated better performance than GNO.
+Even earlier than FNO, the same first author, Li et al. \cite{li2020neural}, used graph neural networks to learn relationships between field variables (GNO), but FNO demonstrated better performance than GNO.
 The essence of FNO involves integrating Fourier transforms into operator learning, representing \Cref{eq:kernel function} with a Fourier transform:

 where $\mathcal{F}$ and $\mathcal{F}^{-1}$ are the Fourier transform and its inverse, respectively, $\mathfrak{R}$ is a linear transformation.
 To clarify the process of the FNO algorithm, we combine the framework and examples of the FNO algorithm.
-The framework of the FNO algorithm, as shown in \Cref{fig:neural_operator_schematic}c, considers the one-dimensional Burgers equation, commonly used as a benchmark due to its space-time and nonlinear characteristics:
+The framework of the FNO algorithm is shown in \Cref{fig:neural_operator_schematic}c.

-where $u$ is the field variable to be solved, $\nu$ is the viscosity coefficient, and the boundary conditions are fixed.
-Once the initial condition $u_{0}$ is determined, the solution $u$ can be uniquely determined.
-Thus, in this problem, the input is the initial condition $u_{0}\in\mathbb{R}^{d_{i}}$ (i.e., $a(x)$ in \citep{li2020fourier}), and the output is $u(x,t_{1})$ at a future time $t_{1}$.
+As a simple illustrative example of the capability of FNO, we consider the one-dimensional Burgers equation, which is commonly used as a benchmark problem because of its nonlinear and space-time-dependent characteristics. $u$ denotes the field variable to be solved, $\nu$ is the viscosity coefficient, and the boundary conditions are fixed.
+For a given initial condition $u_{0}$, the corresponding solution $u$ is uniquely determined.
+Thus, in this problem, the input is the initial condition $u_{0}\in\mathbb{R}^{d_{i}}$ (i.e., $a(x)$ in \cite{li2020fourier}), and the output is $u(x,t_{1})$ at a future time $t_{1}$.
 The FNO algorithm process first uses a fully connected neural network $\boldsymbol{P}$ to elevate the dimension of the input $a(x)$ to $d_{c}$ (i.e., $P:\mathbb{R}\rightarrow\mathbb{R}^{d_{c}}$, $d_{c}$ similar to channels in computer vision):

 Next, $v^{(0)}(x)$ is sent into Fourier layer, where each channel of $v^{(0)}(x)$ undergoes a Fourier transform, transforming into: